lmcai/Leaf_evolution/1_leaf_segmentation_measurement/readme.md

 # III.
 Fractal dimension as a measurement of leaf dissection

-Use the function `fractal_dimension` to calculate a value for each individual leaf image.
+Initially I want to use the fractal dimension to quantify how 'dissected' a leaf is, but I found it not useful in my case.
+But for those who are interested, use the function `fractal_dimension` to calculate a value for each individual leaf image.
 ```
-folder_path = '/Users/lcai/Downloads/Orobanchaceae_leaf_architecture/leaf_shape/022323/';
+folder_path = 'path_to_images';
 image_files = dir(fullfile(folder_path, 'rotate*.png'));
 leaf_fd = ["ID" "fd"];
 for i = 1:numel(image_files)